 For companies looking to grow customer satisfaction and loyalty, automation can be a powerful resource when applied with consideration.
 With an increasing number of platforms to monitor, these support tools can help with the simplest inquiries, clearing time for your agents to properly address more complex asks.
 Identify the ideal level of automation for your company and offer services to implement and manage it.
-The right balance can increase productivity while maintaining that human touch.This entry was posted in Customer Support.
+The right balance can increase productivity while maintaining that human touch.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.

 Get a weekly roundup from the world of ModSquad.